jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-marlie-roots.md

 **RR:** Can you tell us about the most memorable set you’ve ever played?

-**Marlie:** Oooh - This is another tough question!
+**Marlie:** Oooh - this is another tough question!
 Fabric & [Club Der Visionaere](https://www.facebook.com/ClubderVisionaere/) were certainly very special, but playing the sunset slot at [S.A.S.H](https://www.facebook.com/sashsundays) is up there too!
 Otherwise it would have to be a closing set at one of the many illegal raves in London - They are really incredible.

 **RR:** And what do you like to do to unwind when you aren't DJing?